 The meanings associated with menstruation were usually negative.
 They related to sex and fertility and traditional taboos, under the shroud of secrecy.
 These were mutually reinforcing.
 For instance, the meanings relating to sex and fertility provide an example of how certain beliefs and attitudes enable shame and secrecy, which become beliefs in themselves.
 Menstruation was thus considered as something to be silenced, because of its association to the taboo topic of sexuality.

 Such beliefs led to negative attitudes towards and among menstruating girls and young women, within communities.
-Many kept referring to ‘’a girl they knew’’ when speaking of negative experiences on menstruation while for others, it was the first time to ever talk about this issue when interviewed for these studies.
+Many kept referring to “a girl they knew” when speaking of negative experiences on menstruation while for others, it was the first time they had talked about the issue when they were interviewed for these studies.

 Menstruation and sexuality: going beyond the biology